Course Code: MSNUDCTFAD

 |Year 1 (Graduate Diploma)||Year 2 (Masters)|

 The programme is listed as full time but is taken on a part time basis.
 The 90 credit consists of six modules in Year One (60 credits) and one small scale research project/ dissertation in Year 2 (30 credits).
 In year one students undertake two theory modules in each semester , ( one specialist module in dementia care and one core module)as well as one clinical practicum module in semesters one and two, a total of six modules in year one of the programme.
 As part of the clinical practicum modules students are required to fulfil 1100 hours clinical practice time over the two semesters in year one, in addition to successfully completing specialist dementia care competences.
-Students are required to attend in University for a total of 13 days in year one, one introductory day and 6 days lectures in the Autumn and Spring semesters.
+Students are required to attend in University for A total of 12 teaching days across the academic year with 1 day online orientation before programme commencement in year 1, one introductory day and 6 days lectures in the Autumn and Spring semesters.
 In year two students will be required to complete a small scale research project ora systematic review, or a practice based enquiry within a supported framework.
 Students will be required to attend for one introductory day in the Autumn semester of year 2.
 They will be assigned an academic supervisor and will meet as required with their supervisor during completion of year 2.

 Content of modules can be found by using the search option on the book of modules.